 Now make a meringue of the egg whites with pulverized sugar and spread on top and brown in oven.

 Everyone should experience the fun of splitting open a coconut and preparing the coconut meat from scratch.
 It tastes so delicious when it's fresh, and it's a novel and fun experience for children.

-The freshly grated coconut is so much fresher than the prepared store-bought kind.
-Its taste is amazing!
+The grated coconut meat is so much fresher than the prepared store-bought kind.
+Its taste is wonderful!